Kent McCord: Life and career

-McCord was born Kent Franklin McWhirter in Los Angeles, California to Bert and Laura McWhirter.
+McCord was born in Los Angeles, California to Bert and Laura McWhirter.
 First using his real name on television in 1962 in The Adventures of Ozzie & Harriet, he later adopted his stage name.
 He became a close friend of Rick Nelson and made 44 appearances on the program.
 He also landed small parts in five Elvis Presley films and (as Kent McWhirter) portrayed a motorcycle courier in McHale's Navy in the episode "Monkey Business 007".
 McCord also appeared in the first episode (September 14, 1967) of Raymond Burr's Ironside series, titled "Message from Beyond", as motorcycle cop Kellogg.

 In the first season of Jack Webb's Dragnet 1967, he appeared three times.
 The first appearance was an extra as a patrol officer in the episode "The Big Explosion".
 He was credited under his legal name.
 In the third episode, "The Interrogation", McCord was credited under his stage name in the role of a police officer who has been accused of robbing a store while working an undercover narcotics detail fresh out of the police academy.
 McCord went on to appear five additional times in the second season, three times as unnamed officers and twice as his eventual Adam-12 character Jim Reed.
 He appeared once more on Dragnet as Reed before the character became exclusive to Adam-12.

 McCord's big break came in 1968 when he was given a lead role next to Martin Milner as rookie police officer James A. "Jim" Reed on Adam-12, a police drama television series created by Jack Webb.
 The show ran on NBC from 1968 to 1975.